SeaQL/sea-orm-tutorial/tutorials-book/src/ch01-02-migration-cli.md

 Perform all the migrations through `sea-orm-cli`:

+*Make sure you are running this command at the project root.*

 ```sh
 # Change the value of DATABASE_URL according to your database implementation.
 # Make sure the database name is also supplied for MySQL or PostgreSQL.